Game-theoretic statistics and safe anytime-valid inference: General principles and methodology

 If we do not have a priori knowledge to guide us when determining the `prior' distribution $R$ in the method of mixtures, we may look for the distribution $R$ that minimizes the worst possible shortfall from this best growth rate.
 This means that we measure the quality of test martingale $M$ stopped at time $\tau$ by

+where $\gamma =1$ and $M^Q$ is the GRO e-process so that $M^Q_{\tau} = (dP/dQ)(X^\tau)$, maximizing (\ref{eq:gro}) with $t$ replaced by $\tau$.
 We want this nonpositive quantity to be as large (as close to zero) as possible. \cite{GrunwaldHK19} introduced this criterion and called it REGROW ({\em RElative GRowth Optimality in Worst case\/}).
+A variation of this criterion, GROW, is obtained if we set $\gamma=0$.
+We then search for the $R$ that maximizes worst-case expected logarithmic return $\E_Q(\log M_{\tau})$ in an absolute rather than relative sense.
+In most applications, we are interested in REGROW rather than GROW optimality so we will focus on it below.
+Still, as will become clear in Section~\ref{sec:parametric}, in some applications GROW is more appropriate and in some applications they in fact coincide; \citep{GrunwaldHK19} discuss the differences in detail.

-Under slight regularity conditions, the e-variable $M^{\tau}$ that maximizes \eqref{eq:regrow} can be written as a Bayes factor defined relative to a specific prior $R_{\tau}$, where $R_{\tau}$ varies with $\tau$.
+Under slight regularity conditions, the e-variable $M_{\tau}$ that maximizes \eqref{eq:regrow} can be written as a Bayes factor defined relative to a specific prior $R_{\tau}$, where $R_{\tau}$ varies with $\tau$ and, in many cases, with $\gamma$.
 Still, in the cases considered by \cite{GrunwaldHK19} one can find priors $R$ that get us close to the maximum for all $\tau$.
 In some settings we do find a unique test martingale that maximizes \eqref{eq:regrow} for all $\tau$.
 We will generalize \eqref{eq:regrow} to the case of composite nulls below, and we will find a unique e-process that maximizes the criterion for all $\tau$ for the group invariance tests of Section~\ref{sec:ttest}.

-\cite{GrunwaldHK19} show that when $\cQ$ is an i.i.d. multidimensional exponential family and $\cP = \{P\}$ is simple, the test martingale $M$ obtained from Jeffreys' prior is asymptotically REGROW: for every $\tau$ set equal to a large $t$, $M_t$ maximizes \eqref{eq:regrow} up to an $o(1)$ term among all e-variables that can be defined on $X^t$, linking growth optimality to MDL criteria (Section~\ref{subsubsec:mdl}).
+\cite{GrunwaldHK19} show that when $\cQ$ is an i.i.d.\ exponential family and $\cP = \{P\}$ is simple, the test martingale $M$ obtained from Jeffreys' prior is asymptotically REGROW: for every $\tau$ set equal to a large $t$, $M_t$ maximizes \eqref{eq:regrow} up to an $o(1)$ term among all e-variables that can be defined on $X^t$, linking growth optimality to description length (Section~\ref{subsubsec:mdl}).